" Survival skills can have the potential to save your life or the life of a companion"

 You are always welcome to get in touch if you wish to organise your own personal woodland experience.

 You will be provided with a kit list via email after booking on things you will need.
 Or can read our "Kit List" page on our blog.

 Don't believe that you need to buy lots of expensive outdoor equipment for this experience.
-If you are camping overnight, you will need a sleeping bag and roll matt (to keep you off the forest floor) and a simple first aid kit.
-For hot weather, bring sunglasses, sunscreen and a hat.
+If you are camping overnight, you will need a torch, sleeping bag, roll matt, travel pillow, a re-fillable water bottle and mess tin.
+Bring some insect repellant along & sun cream for hot weather.

 British weather can be unpredictable and we can get all the seasons in one day.
 It's advisable to bring waterproof clothing if you suspect the weather will be wet.
 If it isn't raining, than it isn't training!
 However, in cases of heavy rainfall and wind, camps may be subject to rescheduling or cancellation for safety reasons.
 Scheduling or refunds can be provided, if this is the case.

 Wildeye Adventures shares outdoor education in the aims to promote a connection to the natural world and self-sufficiency.
 Please be aware that you are responsible for your own health and safety whilst on camp.

 Please ensure that you bring any required medications needed with you and take personal responsibility for them.
 We cannot carry or look after any medications on your behalf.

 Please be aware that we encourage having a strong sense of awareness towards the environment whilst on camp, bring rubbish bags to take away any rubbish you may have off camp.
 Do not leave any litter in the woods.
 Please do not burn plastic on camp fires as this can create toxic chemicals which may be harmful to health and the environment.
 Please do not burn any cans or glass bottles on fires.
 If not burned out properly they can leave behind sharp objects which may harm wildlife.